Ujucode/poynt-sports/README.md

 ## Working on a feature

-- Create a new branch
+1. Create a new branch

-  - `git checkout -m <your branch name>`
+   - `git checkout -b <your branch name>`

-- Add your work in this new branch
+2. Add your work in this new branch

    - Ex - `touch index.txt`

-- After completion stage you changes
+3. After completion stage you changes

    - for staging all changes

-    - `git stage . `
+     - `git add . `

-  - for staging single file
+   - for staging a single file

-    - `git stage ./<file name>`
+     - `git add ./<file name>`

-- Commit your changes
+4. Commit your changes

    - `git commit -m <message>`

+5. Update your branch with main

+   - `git pull `

-- Push your branch to origin
+6. Push your branch to remote

-  - `git push orging <your branch name>`
+   - `git push <remote repo name> <your branch name>`
+   - Ex - `git push origin feature_branch`

 ## Using Git